 The panelists mentioned that the urban-rural digital gap is gradually decreasing.
 "Access to media for inhabitants of small towns and villages remains complicated.
-The most problematic are territories close to borders where Ukraine tries to restrict the hostile influence of Russian propaganda," a panelist said.
+The most problematic are territories close to borders where Ukraine tries to restrict the hostile influence of Russian propaganda," Kvurt said.

-A panelist noted that the government blocked free access to Russian television channels, social networks, and hundreds of online sources from Russia and the occupied territories.
-Economic barriers could intensify as well, another added.
+Zakusylo noted that the government blocked free access to Russian television channels, social networks, and hundreds of online sources from Russia and the occupied territories.
+Economic barriers could intensify as well, Zakusylo added.
 "Mainstream television groups plan to transfer to a paid-for content model: they plan to increase royalties for the providers, which, in turn, increases fees for cable and Internet television services.
-In June 2019, the largest television media holdings plan to code their satellite signal and transfer it to a paid-for basis via Viasat and XtraTV platforms," they explained.
+In June 2019, the largest television media holdings plan to code their satellite signal and transfer it to a paid-for basis via Viasat and XtraTV platforms," she explained.
 After coding, the satellite package of Ukrainian television channels may cost UAH 70 (\$2.60) per month.
 Monthly fees for cable/ IPTV television will increase by 15-40 percent in 2019.
-Research found that Ukrainians are willing to pay UAH 100 per month (\$3.75) for television.
+Viasat and GfK Ukraine research found that Ukrainians are willing to pay UAH 100 per month (\$3.75) for television.

-"With analog turnoff in areas where digital signal coverage is imperfect, people are able to watch just a few channels," a panelist said, noting that terrestrial television from Russia penetrates Ukraine's borders.
-One panelist added that their television station noticed a decrease in paid greetings from rural inhabitants, and they now question whether they could no longer afford it, or whether they lost access to her channel because they do not have the required set-top boxes.
+"With analog turnoff in areas where digital signal coverage is imperfect, people are able to watch just a few channels," Skrypnik said, noting that terrestrial television from Russia penetrates Ukraine's borders.
+Vynokur added that her television station noticed a decrease in paid greetings from rural inhabitants, and she now questions whether they could no longer afford it, or whether they lost access to her channel because they do not have the required set-top boxes.
 There are towns and villages in the Ternopil region that have been without a television tower since Ukraine's independence.
-Another panelist added that television coverage gaps also mark the Cherniqiv and Polissya regions, while the state improved television coverage for territories near Crimea and occupied Donbas, in Odessa oblast.
+Rozkladay added that television coverage gaps also mark the Chernigiv and Polissya regions, while the state improved television coverage for territories near Crimea and occupied Donbas, in Odessa oblast.

 The panelists acknowledged the importance of the public broadcaster and its financially precarious state.
-One commented that public broadcasting is a media breakthrough, but it needs a better funding model-most likely a direct, fixed tax.
+Skrypnyk commented that public broadcasting is a media breakthrough, but it needs a better funding model-most likely a direct, fixed tax.

-Another panelist criticized the public broadcaster more harshly for pro-governmental or partisan ideology.
-As an example, all state and public media covered events around obtaining Tomos (a decree from the head of a particular Orthodox church on issues such as the level of dependence of an autonomous church on its mother church) for the Orthodox Church of Ukraine without any critical analysis, they said.
+Matsuka criticized the public broadcaster more harshly for pro-governmental or partisan ideology.
+As an example, all state and public media covered events around obtaining Tomos (a decree from the head of a particular Orthodox church on issues such as the level of dependence of an autonomous church on its mother church) for the Orthodox Church of Ukraine without any critical analysis, he said.

-A panelist said Ukrposhta (Ukrainian Post Office) modus operandi is the key force responsible for ruining print media distribution and print media accessibility in small towns and rural areas.
+Tomilenko said Ukrposhta (Ukrainian Post Office) modus operandi is the key force responsible for ruining print media distribution and print media accessibility in small towns and rural areas.

-1 &quot;Media Consumption Survey in Ukraine."
+^{4 &}quot;Media Consumption Survey in Ukraine."
 Internews, June 2018.
-Accessed February 19, 2019: https://internews.in.ua/wp-content/uploads/2018/09/2018-MediaConsumSurvey\eng\FIN.pdf.
+Accessed February 19, 2019: https://internews.in.ua/wp-content/uploads/2018/09/2018-MediaConsumSurveyengFIN.pdf.